 Hot air ballooning is popular in the West, where there is a lot of sky and not a lot of trees, but it's possible to find balloon rides in most states.
 Trips are perhaps most spectacular at sunrise and sunset.
-Rainbow Ryders in Albuquerque, New Mexico, offers a three- to four-hour sunrise tour for $139.
-In Michigan, Sky Adventures celebrates with champagne at the end of each one-hour flight, which costs about $190.
+Rainbow Ryders in Albuquerque, New Mexico, offers a three- to four-hour sunrise tour for $149 per person.
+In Michigan, Sky Adventures celebrates with champagne at the end of each one-hour flight, which costs about $190 per person.

-Former president George H.W.
+Former President George H.W.
 Bush went skydiving for his 90th birthday, so age alone doesn't determine whether someone can take such a leap of faith.
 It's simply a question of nerve, and there is someplace to skydive in every state.
-Tandem skydives -- where an instructor jumps with a beginner -- cost about $200 per jump.
-Skydive Twin Cities near Minneapolis offers a second jump for $125 for those who didn't get enough excitement the first time.
+Tandem skydives — where an instructor jumps with a beginner — cost $209 per jump on weekdays.
+Skydive Twin Cities near Minneapolis offers a second jump for $150 for those who didn't get enough excitement the first time.

 Anybody can make this iconic road trip in a car or RV, but doing it on a motorcycle adds a "Born to Be Wild" feel.
-For $149 to $349 a day, the tour company EagleRider rents out motorcycles, takes care of hotels, carries luggage, and even provides a guide.
+For about $300 a day, the tour company EagleRider rents out motorcycles, takes care of hotels, carries luggage, and even provides a guide.
 The full trip takes 15 days, but it's possible to do parts of it rather than the whole thing.

 A touring company specifically for active seniors, ElderTreks provides small-group adventures all over the world.
 The trips don't come cheap, but contact with locals and wildlife can make them once-in-a-lifetime experiences.
-In North America, the company offers a tour of the St. Lawrence River (starting at $3,600 for 10 days) and a cruise of remote wilderness areas in southeast Alaska (from $4,250 for seven days), both of which include whale watching.
+In North America, the company offers a tour circumnavigating Newfoundland (starting at $5,000 for 11 days) and a heli-hiking trip in the Canadian Rockies (starting around $3,900 for seven days).